sudhansu-24/launchpad-phase/README.md

 - 📜 **Transaction History**: View all past transactions.
 - 🔗 **Ethereum Integration**: Supports MetaMask for seamless transactions.
 - ⚡ **Fast & Secure**: Uses Hardhat for smart contract development and Ethers.js for blockchain interaction.
+- 📱 **Fully Responsive**: Optimized for all devices with mobile-first design

 ---